Aortic Disease Questions

-Endovascular procedures on the aorta mean that the treatment is minimally invasive and involves small incisions to access arteries versus an open surgery which requires large incisions.
+Endovascular (meaning within a vein or artery) aortic treatments are less invasive than open surgery because they involve small incisions rather than large ones.
 We have vast experience in endovascular treatment, and it may be a treatment option for you.
-However, we must evaluate each patient individually and consider all of the factors such as your aortic anatomy, current health, extent of the problem, risk factors, etc. to determine your most appropriate treatment plan.
+However, we must evaluate each patient individually and consider many factors to determine your best treatment plan.
+These factors include your aortic anatomy, current health, extent of the problem, and risk factors.

 Can aortic aneurysms be treated medically?

 Medical management is necessary to treat aneurysms whether or not surgery has been performed.
 Just because you have an aneurysm doesn't necessarily mean you are going to need surgery.
-Medical management includes risk factor modification such as blood pressure and cholesterol control, healthy eating, exercise with possible restrictions and taking medication.
+Medical management may include medication as well as and lifestyle changes such as blood pressure and cholesterol control, healthy eating, and exercise with possible restrictions.

 What are criteria for surgery?

-That varies based on the location of the aneurysm, your individual risk factors, anatomy, and overall health and would be discussed with our multidisciplinary team to determine the best plan of care.
+That varies based on the location of the aneurysm, and your risk factors, anatomy, and overall health.
+Our multidisciplinary team would discuss this with you to determine the best plan of care.

 What is the normal size of an aorta?

 It depends on many factors, including age, gender, and which segment of the aorta is being measured.
 Typical size of an abdominal aorta is 2.0 to 3.0 centimeters.
 An enlarged abdominal aorta is typically greater than 3.0 centimeters.
 All patients with an enlarged aorta who do not meet surgical criteria need regular surveillance and monitoring.
 This may include testing by CT scan or ultrasound imaging.